-For fiscal year 2010, this variable part is based on the achievement of personal objectives (representing one-third of the bonus) and financial objectives (representing two-thirds of the bonus).
-The chairman had also financial objectives given his executive role during the first six months of the year.
-These financial objectives relate to the Group EBIT (weighted 35%), the EBITDA less CAPEX (weighted 35%) and the Group EBI (weighted 30%).
+For fiscal year 2011, this variable part of the remuneration of the Chief Executive Officer is based on the achievement of personal objectives (representing one-third of the bonus) and financial objectives (representing two-thirds of the bonus).
+His target bonus is set at 100% of his fixed compensation.
+The financial objectives relate to the Group revenues (weighted 30%), the Group OPINC (weighted 35%), the Group EBITDA less CAPEX (weighted 20%) and the Group free cash flow (weighted 15%).